-- Only open the battery compartment outside of explosive areas. - Only charge the device outside of explosive areas. - Only use the USB port outside of explosive areas. - Use only suitable battery types. - When working with hydrogen, always use the carrying bag TG8 for the device.
+- Only ever open the battery compartment outside of explosive areas. - Only ever charge the device outside of explosive areas. - Only use the USB port outside of explosive areas. - Use only suitable battery types. - When working with hydrogen, always use the TG8 carrying bag for the device.